Adopted Date of Vote, September 19, 2021

 Section 2.
-Payment of National Audubon Society annual membership dues shall entitle individuals to a joint membership in the National Audubon Society and the Columbia Audubon Society, and to all privileges and services accorded members of both organizations.
+Payment of National Audubon Society annual membership dues shall entitle individuals to a joint membership in the National Audubon Society and the Society, and to all privileges and services accorded members of both organizations.
 National Audubon Society shall establish its dues policy.

 Section 4.
 Any member of the Society shall have the right to hold office in the Society.